pieforproviders/pieforproviders/docs/attendances_and_absences.md

     - delete the `ServiceDay`

 ## Next Steps
-- Undefined behavior as listed above (explicitly call out possible error states)
-- Audit current behavior for differences
+- Rebecca to review error handling
-- Write tickets to address ^
+- Kate/Rebecca to write tickets to address new error handling

 ## Open Questions
-- Implementation: How much should an attendance know about its service day?
+- How much should an attendance know about its service day?
 Ideally - nothing - but how will the front-end/API consumers know when they need to explicitly turn a ServiceDay to an attendance, etc.?
 - What are we using Schedules for?
-Decouple from ServiceDays
+Decouple from ServiceDays?

 ## Engineering Improvements Suggested
 - Move the reliant behavior (edits/attendances/ServiceDay absences, etc.) to their own commands and call them in explicit orders as necessary